Position: Rural Collaboration Coordinator

 - Become familiar with Kansas law that impacts survivors of sexual assault, domestic violence, and stalking.

-- Organize and facilitate community dialogues together with rural member programs to identify community gaps and needs related to responding and addressing sexual assault, domestic violence, and stalking in their communities.
+- Organize and facilitate discussions with rural member programs to identify gaps and needs related to formal collaboration with allied professionals to improve the response to sexual assault, domestic violence, and stalking in their communities.

-- Develop community-specific training curricula and conduct trainings that address the identified gaps and needs in responding appropriately to sexual assault, domestic violence, and stalking.
+- Develop and conduct trainings that address the identified gaps and needs in responding appropriately to sexual assault, domestic violence, and stalking.

 - Provide ongoing technical assistance to rural member programs and community dialogue and training participants.

-- Develop and provide trainings to rural SARTs and SANEs.
+- Develop and provide training to rural SARTs and SANEs.

-- Work with rural member programs to develop and strengthen SART collaboration and responses to survivors of sexual assault in their communities.
+- Work with rural member programs to develop and strengthen formal collaboration and responses to survivors in their communities.